 Attempted suicide or intentionally self-inflicted injuries.

-NOTE: In most states, regulations require insurance companies to pay for covered services for Alzheimer’s disease that develops after a policy is issued.
-Ask your state insurance department if this applies in your state.
-Nearly all policies specifically say they will cover Alzheimer’s disease.
-Read about Alzheimer’s disease and eligibility for benefits in the section on benefit triggers on page 18.

 NOTE: Many policies don’t cover or limit their coverage for care outside the United States.

 How Much Coverage Will I Have?

 The policy or certificate may state the amount of coverage in one of several ways.
 A policy may pay different amounts for different types of long-term care services.
 Be sure you understand how much coverage you’ll have and how the policy will cover long-term care services you receive.